Horní Slavkov: Economy

 Porcelain production continued until 2011, when the factory was closed.
 In the 20th century, Horní Slavkov was also known for uranium mining.
 Today, the town is mainly a tourist centre.

+Transport

+The I/20 road (part of the European route E49) from Plzeň to Karlovy Vary rune along the eastern municipal border.

+Horní Slavkov is connected by a short railway connection with Krásný Jez, from where the trains go to other towns.
+However, the track is in operation only on weekends.

 Sights

-The landmark of the town and its most valuable building is the parish Church of Saint George.
+The main landmark of the town and its most valuable building is the Church of Saint George.
 It was built in the late Gothic style in 1518–1520 and was fortified.
 The church complex also includes a free-standing stone bell tower and the Baroque building of the former deanery, built in 1755–1756.